-We hold four Antique and Fine Art sales each year and eighteen sales of Victorian and later furnishings.
+We hold four Quarterly Fine Art auctions each year, 12 monthly Antique and Collectors' auctions and numerous specialist sales.
 All auctions are normally held on a Wednesday commencing at 10.30, with public viewing on the previous Monday from 10am - 5 pm and Tuesday from 10 am - 8 pm.
 Dates are published annually and the calendar is not normally changed, but buyers are always advised to check with us before making a long journey.
 We hope that you will come to a sale; buying at auction can be rewarding and fun and many become addicted to the excitement of the auction sale.

 Chris Ewbank, who has over 30 years experience in the business, answers some frequently asked questions from potential new buyers;

 Can anyone attend and or bid at auctions?

 Yes, they are public events; you have no obligation to buy and can come along just to view if you wish.
 If you decide to bid in the sale room you will have to go through a simple registration process and will be issued with your buyer's number.
 You can register to place commision bids on line via the website by clicking on the registration link above.
 Once you have registered your registration will cover you for buying at future sales.